bitshifters/bbc-documents/README.md

 Miscellanous grab bag of publicly available BBC Micro-related
-documents: data sheets, reference manuals, user guides, disassemblies, etc.

-Predominantly old stuff, with the odd remastered item.
+documents: data sheets, reference manuals, user guides, disassemblies, etc. - predominantly old stuff, but with the odd remastered item.

+I've been accumulating this stuff for years, and eventually I created this repo so I'd have it all in one place.

+I keep it up to date on an ad-hoc basis.
+Newer versions of some items may well be available from the links in the Sources section.

 # TOC